Updated – September 2017

 At typically 145W output and a grid power cost of 17.58c/KWh (+tax) the panel produces about 2.5c worth of power per hour.
 Assuming a good average day of output I estimate a payback period on the panel of 5-7 years.
 This does not include the cost of controller, cable, mountings or installation.
 So the actual payback may be more like 10 years.

-This one panel is currently supplementing power to a couple of low power computers, including this web server.
+This one panel was supplementing power to a couple of low power computers, including this web server.
 No grid-tie or inverters.
 It is all a 24V system.